ONSdigital/dp-standards/API_STANDARDS.md

 ### Returning errors

+Returning errors from an API is designed to inform the client something has gone wrong.
+As a general rule, for server errors [logs](LOGGING_STANDARDS.md) are a better place for diagnostics of *what went wrong*.
+A client is interested in the result (approval failed, dataset creation failed, failed to get search) and not the underlying cause (connection refused, null pointer exception etc).

 - **Errors** should return a status code and a JSON payload with the error message
 - `errors` array containing error messages
+- error messages should:
+  - be clear and descriptive
+  - make clear if it is a client or server error, i.e. can the requestor take action to resolve the error
+  - not leak sensitive data or internal application workings

 ### Returning lists or search results